CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/source-creator.md

 # Source Creator

-This option allows advanced configuration of data presented in [custom reports and analytics of the Analytical Page.](../analytical-page/overview.md#usage).
+The Source Creator feature provides advanced configuration options for data presented in [custom reports and analytics of the Analytical Page.](../analytical-page/overview.md#usage).
+This tool allows you to define data sources, customize their structure, and manage variants to optimize data visualization and reporting.
+With its intuitive interface, users can easily create and configure sources for streamlined analytics.

 ---